realumhelp/Creality-K1-and-K1-Max_wiki/Fix-issue-with-Input-Shaper.md

 - Then, click on `SAVE & RESTART` button in the top right corner.

-- Now run `INPUT_SHAPPER` macro, this will measure the X and Y axis resonances.
+- Now run `INPUT_SHAPER` macro, this will measure the X and Y axis resonances.

 - Remember to save the new recorded values with the following command in Console: